 Template Highlights

-Beyond the testing tools themselves, I wanted to give some additional context and highlight some key areas of the CloudFormation template for the pipeline to better arm you with the information needed to tweak this pipeline for your own specifications.
+Beyond the testing tools themselves, I wanted to give some additional context and highlight some key areas of the CloudFormation template.
+Use this information to tweak this pipeline to your own specifications.

 Pipeline